-62% of the surveyed population stated that they find themselves capable enough to deal with their mental health problems.
-The usual options they use for calming themselves include: listening to music, talking with friends, reaching out to nature, doing yoga or meditation and at times visiting religious places too.
+- 53% of the respondents stated that sometimes they visit places of worship to relieve their stress. - 62% of the surveyed population stated that they find themselves capable enough to deal with their mental health problems.
+The usual options they use for calming themselves include: listening to music, talking with friends, reaching out to nature and doing yoga or meditation.